hodyroff/scs-training/Virtualization/Support.md

 * Autoscaling (horizontal scaling) in OpenStack can be done via [heat](https://wiki.openstack.org/wiki/Heat/AutoScaling) orchestration templates
     - This is not very popular and SCS standards do not require this functionality to be present
     - Many workloads that would benefit from autoscaling are containerized and use the Kubernetes mechanisms for autoscaling

-### Troubleshooting boot issues (self-support)
-* When a created VM does not become accessible, this can be debugged in a number of ways
-    - Most Linux images are configured to write the boot log to the serial console.
-This is captured by OpenStack and can be accessed via horizon or via `openstack console log show`
-    - Most Linux and Windows images create output to a virtual VGA graphics card.
-This can be accessed via horizon or by pointing a web browser to the URL given by `openstack console url show`.
-Many images also allow input this way, so you could log in if local console logins are allowed.
-* If you have created your own image, you may be able to observe trouble from the bootloader to locate and load the operating system.
-    - This does not typically happen on generic images provided by the provider
-* You may see trouble with your root filesystem which may have suffered corruption on a crash
-    - This can be recovered by attaching the volume to another VM and using filesystem recovery tools
-    - For local storage, you can boot with a rescue image (`openstack server rescue`)
-* Your volume may be read-only and reject WRITE requests
-    - This is due to locks held when ceph went down and needs support from the cloud provider; it is described above in the Maintenance section
-* Your VM might have booted perfectly and you just fail to reach it via the network
-    - Double check network settings:
-        * Do you have a floating IP assigned or another VM attached to the same router to access it?
-        * Is the service (ssh) running and the port allowed in firewall and security group rules?
-* You may reach it via ssh, but it rejects your login
-    - Did you inject the right public ssh key?
-        * `openstack server show` and horizon can show you which ssh key was specified for injection upon VM creation
-        * If the metadata service was broken on first VM boot, the ssh key might not have been injected.
-Throw away the VM and recreate it then (assuming that no valuable data is held on a local root volume)
-    - Did you specify the right private ssh key when connecting?
-        * Use `ssh -v` to get more debug output ...
-        * Beware that ssh-agents may offer added keys ahead of the one you just specified. (`SSH_AUTH_SOCK ssh -i ~/.ssh/privkey.pem logname@host` helps then).
-    - Note that username/password authentication via ssh is not normally enabled in cloud VMs due to security considerations

-### Snapshots and backups
-* Definitions
-    - A snapshot is a point-in-time state of a storage device.
-    - A backup is a copy of a storage devices.
-* Snapshots:
-    - Are typically created within the same storage backend
-    - This allows for quick and cheap creation, using copy-on-write
-        * Beware that the state of a read-write mounted volume is not necessarily consistent (`sync` helps) due to dirty caches
-    - Are useful to protect against user errors or failed application changes etc.
-    - The cost of snapshots increase as they age (as they diverge more)
-* Backups:
-    - Should be stored on a different storage backend, thus also providing protection against storage backend breakage
-    - Are typically slow to create as full copies are created
-    - Snapshots can be backed up (by creating a temporary volume)
-        * For read-write mounted volumes, this is the only way to have a backup that at least comes close to a consistent filesystem
-    - OpenStack even offers incremental backups, only saving the block-level changes since the last backup

 ### Security incidents (provider perspective)